Federal Student Loan Interest Rate for 2022-23

 Private Student Loan Alternative

-With interest rates at record lows, some families may benefit by using a private student loan.
-The biggest advantage to using a private student loan is the fees are normally much lower.
+Some families may benefit by using a private student loan.
+The biggest advantage to using a private student loan is that it does not have the federal loan fee.
+It also requires normal loan underwriting which could impact your final interest rate.
 Here is a list of PayForED’s current preferred private lenders.
+These rates change based on market conditions.

 *Rates includes .25% Auto Pay Discount